gecko984/supervenn/README.md

 ### Plans for future releases
+- Tuning of the randomized algorithm for more optimal results (experiments are underway).
 - Implement some way to inspect individual intersections (probably label them with alphabetic codes like columns in Excel tables, and `supervenn` function returns a dict with these codes as keys and intersection sets as values).
 - Ensure reproducibility of results: for same input, the randomized column reordering algorithm should always return